Professional and Scientific (P&S)

 |Discount Programs||Vendor Discounts||Vendor Discounts|

 The RIO is a voluntary program.
 Eligible employees will need to meet a rule of 70, combining age and length of continuous service at the time of retirement.
 The minimum allowable age is 60 or older.
 The period of expressing interest is from August 3, 2020 through March 1, 2021.
+Any requests received after 11:59PM on March 1 will be declined.
 All applications are subject to approval.
 The program offers three options from which eligible employees may choose:

 - Two years of retirement contributions plus health and dental coverage;